albertvila/dotfiles/README.md

 The customized theme looks like
 ![Theme](zsh/theme.png)

+If you would like to change the theme just run `p10k configure`

 ## Installation
 Before installing under OSX make sure you have the `git` command installed.
 If not, just open a `Terminal` and install the command line tools by typing `xcode-select --install`.